abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

         ..  raw:: latex

             This topic is so important that we devote the whole section~\ref{manual/lns/solving_options:solving-options} to it.
-            You already can jump and read this section if you're curious.
+            You already can jump ahead and read this section if you're curious.